2018 Audi R8 V10 RWS First Drive: Fire Up The Not-A-Quattro

 Key visual indicators are the matte-black grille and apertures at the front and rear of the car, and a gloss-black upper “blade” trailing off the window line.
 There are unique five-spoke 19-inch wheels, or the 20s pictured here are optional.
 You can, of course, jazz your R8 up with bespoke paint (including matte paint) with Audi Exclusive finishes, and that blade can be a contrast color, or indeed carbon fiber, if you’ve got the cash to pay for it all.

 Mechanical changes are surprisingly mild.
-Obviously the front driveshafts have disappeared and that’s helped to save 110 pounds over the all-wheel-drive car, but there’s also a thicker front anti-roll bar, slightly tweaked steering software and suspension setup, and a mechanical limited-slip differential instead of the electronically actuated affair on the standard R8.
+Obviously the front driveshafts have disappeared and that’s helped to save 110 pounds over the all-wheel-drive car, but there’s also a thicker front anti-roll bar, slightly tweaked steering software and suspension setup, and a mechanical limited-slip differ...